Budget Long-Term Travel

 - Tips for sleeping in train or bus stations: Same as above except I would pretty much avoid sleeping on the floor even more in a bus or train depot than anywhere else.
 The floors are usually dirtier there than anywhere except maybe a toilet.
 Sleep sitting up if you have no other choice.
 Most European train stations are open all hours, and are easy enough to sleep in.
 We had no trouble in Scandinavia and North Germany.
 Again, don't expect to be comfortable.

-Take a flight, a bus, or a train that travels overnight and you can sleep on the way, waking up in your final destination.
+Take a flight, a bus, or a train that travels overnight and wake up in your final destination.
 It's unfortunate to miss some of the sights out of the window but it's one less night paying for a bed somewhere.
 Norwegian Rail was by far the most comfortable transportation to sleep on.
 They give you a free blanket, sleeping mask, earplugs, and inflatable pillow on overnight trips.
 We kept them for the rest of our travels and used them a lot.
 I still use the inflatable pillow now when I'm sleeping on planes or in airports.

 - Couch surfing is a great way to meet locals and stay somewhere for free.
 There's the eponymous couchsurfing, which is the most popular.
 But there's also BeWelcome.